Testosterone therapy uses an artificial version of the testosterone hormone.

 Testosterone and chestfeeding

-If you have taken testosterone in the past then your milk supply may be affected.
-So you may not be able to chestfeed your baby.
+If you have taken testosterone in the past, or are currently taking it, then your milk supply may be affected depending on your dose.
+This can sometimes mean you are not able to chestfeed your baby.

-If you can chestfeed and you also decide to start taking testosterone again, your milk will have small amounts of testosterone in it.
+If you can chestfeed and you also decide to start taking testosterone again your milk will have small amounts of testosterone in it.
+There is no evidence that this amount of testosterone will harm your baby.

 Find out about chestfeeding.